vash2341/VFDPara/README.md

 # C#
-Program currently works on certain conditions on Kyle's local machine.
+Program currently works on certain conditions on local machine.
 Conditions:
 1. Job is only for M-Units
 2. Job is for 0-10v DC Parameters
 3. VFD Parameter sheets are in local drive at specified location